Tell a Better & More Engaging Story

 Match-moving:

 A cinematic technique that allows the insertion of computer graphics into live-action footage with correct position, scale, orientation, and motion relative to the photographed objects in the shot.
-The CBeyond Zoo promotional video is an example of this technique.
+The Nu Skin graphics that interact with a live-action host are an example of this technique.

 -